 Understanding the legal options for resolving title defects is critical when selling a Chicago house with title issues.
 Liens, easements, or an unclear ownership history can all cause title flaws.

-To remedy these issues, sellers should do a full title search with a reputable title company to detect any anomalies.
-Hiring an expert real estate attorney who is knowledgeable with Illinois property laws can give important assistance in navigating complex legal procedures.
+To remedy these issues, sellers should conduct a full title search with a reputable title company to detect any anomalies.
+Hiring an expert real estate attorney who is knowledgeable about Illinois property laws can provide important assistance in navigating complex legal procedures.

 They may recommend acquiring a quitclaim deed to resolve ownership disputes or negotiating with lien holders to settle outstanding bills.
 In some situations, a quiet title action in court may be required to resolve more severe claims against the property.